Gerda Stevenson

-Gerda Stevenson (born April 10, 1956) is a Scottish actress, director and writer.
+Gerda Stevenson (born 10 April 1956) is a Scottish actress, director and writer.

 Known for her wide-ranging works in media, her notable stage roles include the title character in Edwin Morgan's English translation of Racine's Phèdre, and Lady Macbeth.
-In film, she starred alongside Celia Imrie in Margaret Tait's Blue Black Permanent (1992) and played the mother of Murron MacClannough in Braveheart (1995) winning the BAFTA Scotland Award for Best Actress for the former.
-She was described by The Scotsman in 1999 as "Scotland's finest actress".
+In film, she starred alongside Celia Imrie in Margaret Tait's Blue Black Permanent (1992) and played the mother of Murron MacClannough in Braveheart (1995), winning the BAFTA Scotland Award for Best Actress for the former.
+Stevenson was described by The Scotsman in 1999 as "Scotland's finest actress".

 In addition to her screen and stage work, Stevenson is also a playwright, poet, and frequently appears on radio; as a reader of short stories and as an actress in adaptations.

 Early life

-Stevenson was born on April 10, 1956, in the small village of West Linton in Peeblesshire, Scotland, where she was raised.
+Stevenson was born on 10 April 1956 in the small village of West Linton in Peeblesshire, Scotland, where she was raised.
 Her father was Scottish musician and composer Ronald Stevenson.